 - University of Valladolid (Spain).
 Collaboration with Oscar Angulo, Juan Carlos Lopez-Marcos and Miguel Ange Lopez-Marcos, on the analysis of an age-structured model describing erythropoiesis, and its numerical resolution. - Karolinska University Hospital of Stockholm (Sweden).
 Collaboration with Peter Arner, Mats Eriksson, Erik Arner, Mikael Rydén and Kirsty L. Spalding, on the study of dynamics of human adipose lipid turnover in health and metabolic disease.

 8.3.
 International Initiatives

 8.3.1.
-Inria Associate Teams
+Inria Associate Teams not involved in an Inria International Labs

 8.3.1.1.
 Modelling leukemia